Overview of Sports at GIS

 Practices/games are two days per week.

-All individual sports are coached by parents and/or staff.
+All individual sports are coached by volunteers.
 Please contact the Athletic Department if you are interested in coaching or assisting in coaching a team.

 Age brackets: U14, 14-15, 16-19.
 Each school can enter a maximum of seven students per gender, per age group.
 This means that those seven runners will run with bibs and compete as a team.
 Other students on the team will still run the race but won’t receive a race bib and won’t be included in the official results.